wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-staged-publishing-realworld-scenarios.md

 There are many ways to setup a multiple environment for your project and the examples below are just one such method for the respective applications.

 ### WordPress
 In this section you will learn how to setup a deployment workflow using slots for WordPress.
 WordPress like most CMS solutions does not support working with multiple development environments out of the box.
-Azure Web Apps have a few features that make it easier to store configuration settings outside of your code.
+App Service Web Apps have a few features that make it easier to store configuration settings outside of your code.

 Before creating a staging slot, setup your application code to support multiple environments.
 To support multiple environments in WordPress you need to edit `wp-config.php` on your local development web app add the following code at the beginning of the file.
 This will allow your application to pick the correct configuration based on the selected environment.